MikeSWang/HorizonGRound/README.md

-``HorizonGRound`` is a Python package that offers tools for forward modelling of general relativistic effects from tracer luminosity functions as well as comparing relativistic corrections with the local primordial non-Gaussianity signature in large-scale clustering statistics.
+``HorizonGRound`` is a Python package that offers tools for forward modelling of general relativistic effects from tracer luminosity functions as well as comparing relativistic corrections with the local primordial non-Gaussianity signature in ultra-large-scale clustering statistics.

 ## Installation